 - What is your business doing to keep your physical locations clean and sanitary?

-- What precautions are staff taking to ensure a safe environment for your customers?
-Will they be wearing masks or standing at a distance?
-How will interactions be different?
+- Are there any other precautions staff are taking to ensure a safe environment for your customers?
+How will interactions be different than they were before the pandemic?

 Take all of these questions and concerns and address them before people ask.
 Have your answers ready-to-go in a document that you can continue to reference and copy/paste from as you craft your emails, website updates, social media announcements, and responses to customer inquiries.